-If you are seeking increased control over your personal information then you likely want to freeze your credit report.
-If you don’t want to completely block access to your credit report, but still want to add an extra security measure, a fraud alert may be right for you.
-For the ultimate protection, you can also choose to have both a fraud alert and a credit freeze on your report.
-The choice is yours!
+If you want more control over your personal information, you may want to freeze your credit.
+If you don’t want to block access to your credit report, but still want to add an extra security measure, an initial fraud alert may be right for you.
+For additional protection, you can also opt to place both a fraud alert and a credit freeze.
+The choice is yours.